worm-blossom/macromania_html/README.md

 [living standard](https://html.spec.whatwg.org/multipage/).
 Most tags have macros, but the following are still missing:

-- Most elements from section
+- Some elements from section
   [`4.10 Forms`](https://html.spec.whatwg.org/multipage/forms.html#forms) of the
   living standard:
   - select